 So, more often than not he barely makes it up another (famous) mountain pass, returning afterwards to his apartment half past dead, only to prepare himself to take yet another beating the next day.

-Despite his efforts, during every cycling the Alps trip he discovers many more climbs for him to die on, so the list of links on this page to the reports of his insane expeditions will most likely continue to grow.
+Despite his efforts, during every cycling the Alps trip he discovers many more climbs for him to die on, so the number of passes on the “Been There, Done That” list will continue to grow.

 1 Yes, he does know it’s means grit, determination.
 Just pretend you think it’s funny, okay?